 Coughing is pretty uncomfortable on its own, that combined with sleepless nights is enough to ruin the next morning.
 Night cough is also a nuisance for anyone else sharing the room with you.
 Here are some tips to soothe itchy throat so that you can sleep better.

 The multiple medicinal uses of honey are widely known.
 This is because honey has great anti-bacterial properties, which help soothe a sore throat.
 Not only this, honey also helps draw out water from inflamed tissue, hence helping with the swelling and pain.
 You can have it mixed in hot water, or on its own.
-It’s important to remember not to give honey to children under the age of at least 12 months, as it can cause botulism in infants.
+It’s important to remember not to give honey to children under the age of 12 months, as it can cause botulism in infants.

 A hot shower before bedtime will not only make you relax, the steam in shower also helps clear up your air passage, helping you breathe better.
 Adding a few drops of essential oils such as peppermint or eucalyptus oil will also help clear up the congestion.

 Warm non-caffeinated herbal teas before bed time can help soothe your ticklish throat and help clear the congestion.
 Teas such as peppermint tea, act as an expectorant and help break up the thick mucus.
 Ginger and chamomile tea are also great cough suppressants, while chamomile tea helps you relax and sleep better.

 Crush a knob of ginger and a few holy basil leaves in a pestle and mortar and squeeze it through a sieve or clean cloth to extract the juice.
 Mix this juice with a tablespoon of honey and have it with warm water.
 This concoction if taken before sleeping, soothes sore throat and helps ease night time cough.

 Throat lozenges contain medicines which help ease sore throat and reduce the ticklish feeling in the air passage.
 Keep a pack of sore throat lozenges by your bedside.